ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

   swap' :: (a,b) ->. (b,a)
   swap' xy = (snd xy, fst xy)

-Which is not well-typed in particular since fst is not.
+Which is not well-typed since, in particular, ``fst`` is not linear.

 ::